m-reza-rahman/jakartaee-docker/inside-image/README.md

-# Effective Docker and Kubernetes for Java EE Developers
+# Packaging Java EE Applications with Docker Images

 There are several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
 Examples include whether to use thin WARs, fat JARs, or hollow uber-JARs to effectively work with Docker repositories, layering, and caching; whether to deploy applications within